Depth lower bounds in Stabbing Planes for combinatorial principles: Introduction

 Since $\SAT$ can be viewed as an optimization problem the question whether Integer Linear Programming ($\ILP$) can be made feasible for satisfiability testing received a lot of attention and is considered among the most challenging problems in local search \cite{DBLP:conf/ijcai/SelmanKM97,DBLP:conf/cp/KautzS03}.
 One proof system capturing $\ILP$ approaches to $\SAT$ is {\em Cutting Planes}, a system whose main rule implements the {\em rounding} (or {\em Chv\'atal cut}) approach to $\ILP$.
 Cutting planes works with integer linear inequalities of the form $\mathbf a \mathbf x \leq b$, with $\mathbf a,b$ integers, and, like resolution, is a sound and complete refutational proof system for $\CNF$ formulas: indeed a clause $C=(x_1\vee\ldots \vee x_r\vee \neg y_1 \vee \ldots \vee \neg y_s)$ can be written as the integer inequality $\mathbf y - \mathbf x \leq s-1$.

 Beame et al. \cite{DBLP:conf/innovations/BeameFIKPPR18}, extended the idea of $\DPLL$ to a more general proof strategy based on $\ILP$.
 Instead of branching only on a variable as in resolution, in this method one considers a pair $(\mathbf a ,b)$, with $\mathbf a \in \mathbb Z^n$ and $b \in \mathbb Z$, and branches limiting the search to the two half-planes: $\mathbf a \mathbf x \leq b-1$ and $\mathbf a \mathbf x \geq b$.
 A {\em path} terminates when the $\LP$ defined by the inequalities in $\mathcal{F}$ and those forming the path is infeasible.
 This method can be made into a refutational treelike proof system for $\UNSAT $ CNF's called {\em Stabbing planes} ($\SP$) (\cite{DBLP:conf/innovations/BeameFIKPPR18}) and it turned out that it is polynomially equivalent to the treelike version of $\Res(\CP)$, a proof system introduced by Kraj\'i\v{c}ek \cite{DBLP:journals/jsyml/Krajicek98} where clauses are disjunction of linear inequalities.
+Furthermore, Stabbing Planes captures the popular branch-and-cut $\ILP$ algorithms.

 In this work we consider the complexity of proofs in $\SP$ focusing on the {\em length}, i.e. the number of queries in the proof; the {\em depth} (called also {\em rank} in \cite{DBLP:conf/innovations/BeameFIKPPR18}), i.e. the length of the longest path in the proof tree; and the {\em size}, i.e. the bit size of all the coefficients appearing in the proof.